tanishisherewithhh/AutoItemFrameDuper-for-Meteor/README.md

 Config:
-(For optimum server duping increase destroy time from 50 to about 250 - 400) Turn on [always acive] to afk dupe
+(For optimum server duping increase destroy time from 50 to about 250 - 400) Turn on [always active] to afk dupe

 #######################################################################################